gmaynez/debugssy/QUICKSTART.md

 **Server won't start?**
 - Check if port 3000 is in use
-- Look at Output panel (View → Output → Debugsy)
+- Look at Output panel (View → Output → Debugssy)

 **"No active debug session" error?**
 - Make sure you've pressed F5 to start debugging